honeycombio/intro-to-o11y-python/README.md

 We need to set a few environment variables to configure OpenTelemetry to send data to Honeycomb.

 Get a Honeycomb API Key from your Team Settings in [Honeycomb](https://ui.honeycomb.io).
-(find this by clicking on your profile in the lower-left corner.)
+(find this by selecting your profile in the lower-left corner of the Honeycomb user interface.)

 Recommended: set up a `.env` file, and the app will read it.